Starcounter/Docs/guides/network/handling-http-requests/README.md

 List<String> allRequestCookies = req.Cookies;
 ```

-To obtain client IP address use `GetClientIpAddress()` on Request object.
+To obtain client IP address use `GetClientIpAddress()` on the `Request` object.

-To know to which application the request belongs (useful when working with request filters) use `HandlerAppName` property.
+Use the `HandlerAppName` property to find out which application the request belongs to.
+This might be useful when working with request filters.

 ## Notable handler options